tinh-tinh/docs/docs/fundamental/module.md

 # Module

-A unit for handle business with handler and instance data.
+A unit for handling business logic with handler and instance data.

 ![image](./img/module.png)

-Each application has a least one module, a **root module**.
-The root module is the starting point to build the application.
-Have a different in root module with sub module.
+Each application has at least one module: the **root module**.
+The root module is the starting point for building the application.
+There is a difference between the root module and submodules.

-Syntax for create root module in Tinh Tinh:
+Syntax to create a root module in Tinh Tinh:

 ```go
 package app